top of page

 • Base of skull pain, upper neck pain.

 These manifestations may vary in intensity and duration.
-Symptoms might worsen with certain neck movements or prolonged postures, which can increase the tone feedback from the muscles to the brain.
-Understanding these patterns can help distinguish cervicogenic dizziness from other types.
-Early recognition of these symptoms can lead to more effective management and treatment strategies.
+Symptoms of cervical vertigo might worsen with certain neck movements or prolonged postures, which can increase the tone feedback from the muscles to the brain.
+Understanding these patterns can help distinguish cervicogenic dizziness from other types of dizziness.
+Early recognition of these symptoms can lead to more effective management, improved treatment strategies, and a better quality of life.

 What Causes Cervical Dizziness?